kasrababaei/swift-notes/tuist.md

 tools, and Tuist is an emerging tool that is widely getting adopted by many teams, thought it's good to collect my findings in a file.

+> How slow is too slow for you?

+"Slow" is whatever that breaks your flows.

 ## [Manifest](https://docs.tuist.dev/en/guides/develop/projects/manifests)

 Tuist defaults to Swift files as the primary way to define projects and workspaces